makeiteasierapps/paxxium/README.md

 4. **User Registration**

 - Sign up for an account to access all the features and be redirected to the main application.

-## How to Use

-After signing up and accessing the main application, you can explore various AI agents through Paxxium:

-- Click "New Chat" to initiate a conversation with one of three AI Agents:
-1. GPT 3.5
-2. GPT-4
-3. AgentDebate

-- AgentDebate allows users to pick a topic and set the role for two different AI Agents, making for engaging and interactive discussions.

 ## Contribution